Course Outline

 Module 2: Deploying a New System Center 2012 R2 Operations Manager Management Group

-When planning a new deployment of Operations Manager, it is important to consider both hardware and sizing requirements, as well as other factors.
+When planning a new deployment of Operations Manager, it is important to consider hardware and sizing requirements, as well as other factors.
 These include the security accounts required by Operations Manager and the design of the Management Group.
-For example, you may need to install two separate Management Groups to scale Operations Manager to meet your monitoring needs.
+For example, you may need to install two separate Management Groups to scale Operations Manager to meet your monitoring needs for government operations.

 After installing Operations Manager, it is crucial to configure common settings such as data retention (database grooming) and manual agent installation approval.
-You should also be familiar with available agent deployment methods, including the console (or push) method and manual installation for deploying agents in Operations Manager.
+You should also be familiar with the available agent deployment methods, including the console (or push) method and the manual installation method.

 Lessons